sireBlack/Zipper/README.md

 Fill the fields as shown in the browser and click send button

-Check the zippedFiles directory in the zipper directory in your www directory
+Check the zippedFiles directory in the zipper directory in your www directory for the .zip file